January 6, 2025

 Solution:

-• Simply trim off the yellow leaves to keep the plant looking tidy.
+• Just trim off the yellow leaves so your pothos looks tidy.

 Bringing Your Pothos Back to Health